farcasterxyz/hub-monorepo/packages/hub-nodejs/examples/replicate-data-postgres/README.md

 If you're done with the example and no longer need the data, you can delete the Background Worker and Postgres instances.

-## What does it do?
+## What does the example do?

-This example application starts two high-level processes:
+This example application does two things:

-1. Backfills all existing data from the hub, one FID (user) at a time.
+1. Backfills all historical data from a hub, one user (FID) at a time.
-2. Subscribes to the hub's event stream to sync live events.
+2. Syncs live events from the hub.

 If left running, the backfill will eventually complete and the subscription will continue processing live events in real-time.
 You can therefore start the application and it will remain up to date with the hub you connected to.

-If you stop the process and start it again, it will start the backfill process for each FID from the beginning (i.e. will download the same messages again, but ignoring messages it already has).
-It will start reading live events from the last event it saw from the event stream.
+When stopping/restarting the application the backfill process will start over again, but the existing data already downloaded will be preserved.
+It is therefore safe to start/stop the application as you please.

 ## Examples of SQL queries